Lives: Milikapiti, Melville Island, Australia

 Dance: Tartuwali (Shark)

-Other recent exhibitions include ‘UNLEARNING AUSTRALIA’, Seoul Museum of Art (SeMA), South Korea 2022; Sydney Contemporary 2022; Melbourne Art Fair 2022; ‘Tiwi Exhibition’, National Gallery of Victoria, Melbourne 2021; ‘52 Artists, 52 Actions’, Artspace, Sydney 2021; ‘Groundswell’, Northern Centre for Contemporary Art, Darwin, 2020; ‘Yalininga Ngaritpantingija Ngirramini’, Aboriginal Signature Gallery, Brussels, Belgium 2020; ‘Tarnanthi’, Art Gallery of South Australia, Adelaide 2019.
+Other recent exhibitions include ‘65,000 Years – A Short History of Australian Art’, Potter Museum of Art, Melbourne; ‘Parlingarri Amintiya Ningani Awungarra’, University of New South Wales Gallery; ‘UNLEARNING AUSTRALIA’, Seoul Museum of Art (SeMA), South Korea 2022; Sydney Contemporary 2022; Melbourne Art Fair 2022; ‘Tiwi Exhibition’, National Gallery of Victoria, Melbourne 2021; ‘52 Artists, 52 Actions’, Artspace, Sydney 2021; ‘Groundswell’, Northern Centre for Contemporary Art, Darwin, 2020; ‘Yalininga Ngaritpantingija Ngirramini’, Aboriginal Signature Gallery, Brussels, Belgium 2020; ‘Tarnanthi’, Art Gallery of South Australia, Adelaide 2019

-In 2024 Bush was a finalist in the Telstra National Aboriginal and Torres Strait Islander Awards (NATSIAA), the Geelong Contemporary Art Prize, and the 68th Blake Prize.
+In 2025 Bush was a finalist in the Telstra National Aboriginal and Torres Strait Islander Awards (NATSIAA), the Fremantle Print Award, and the Girra: Fraser Coast Art Award.
+In 2024, Bush was a finalist in the Telstra National Aboriginal and Torres Strait Islander Awards (NATSIAA), the 68th Blake Prize, Geelong Contemporary Art Prize, Mosman Art Prize, and Fisher’s Ghost Art Award.
 In 2023 Bush was a finalist in the Sir John Sulman Prize at the Art Gallery of New South Wales, the King & Wood Mallesons First Nations Art Award, and the Nillumbik Prize for Contemporary Art 2023.
 In 2022 Bush was a finalist in 15 Artists at Redcliffe Gallery, Queensland and the Mosman Art Prize, Sydney.

-Bush’s work is held in collections including Kluge-Ruhe Art Museum, Virginia, USA, Art Gallery of New South Wales, Sydney; National Gallery of Victoria, Melbourne; and Art Gallery of South Australia.
+Bush’s work is held in collections including Kluge-Ruhe Art Museum, Virginia, USA; Art Gallery of New South Wales, Sydney; National Gallery of Victoria, Melbourne; Art Gallery of South Australia; and private collections in Australia and Europe.